 - 1. On the Global Scan dashboard or Infrastructure panel, click the name of the system whose information you want to graph. - 2.
 In the Tree panel, click the Graphing tab. - 3.
-Click Multi-CPU Usage. - 4.
-Select the start and end dates and times for which the graph charts data.
-For more information, see Understanding Dates and Times - 5.
-Click one of the following options:
+Click Multi-CPU Usage.

-- User %: the percentage of CPU user processes that are in use.
+- 4. Select and apply the start and end dates and times for which the graph charts data.
+For more information, see Understanding Dates and Times.
+Uptime Infrastructure Monitor displays options based on the type of system you selected to graph and presents additional options based on each selection. - 5.
+Click from the following options: - User %: the percentage of CPU user processes that are in use.
 For Windows systems, this option is % User Time - System %: the percentage of CPU kernel processes that are in use.
 For Windows systems, this option is % System Time - % Privileged Time: on Windows systems, the percentage of time that the CPU spends executing kernel commands - Wait I/O %: the percentage of time that a process which can be run must wait for a device to perform an I/O operation - SMTX: the number of read or write locks that a thread was not able to acquire on the first attempt, as reported by the mpstat command